potatosalad775/ExtendedGraphTool/README.md

 # PublicGraphTool for Squig.link

-This version of PublicGraphTool is modified for Squig.link compability.
+This version of PublicGraphTool has been modified to be compatible with Squig.link.

-Simply [download every file from here](https://github.com/potatosalad775/ExtendedGraphTool/archive/refs/heads/squiglink.zip), and replace your squig.link database with these.
+Simply [download all files from here](https://github.com/potatosalad775/ExtendedGraphTool/archive/refs/heads/squiglink.zip), and replace your squig.link database with this one.

+Be sure to make a backup before proceeding.

 ## Changes from Original PublicGraphTool

-- Reverted measurement data folder structure back to original
+- Reverted measurement data folder structure back to original CrinGraph
 - Applied Squig.link's graphAnalytics script
 - Added Squigsites script for additional squig.link features